IBM/ibm-cloud-reference-architectures/README.md

    ```
    ./setup-workspace.sh -t small -a all
    ```
-8. Change the directory to the subdirectory for the layer (e.g. `/workspaces/current`) and follow the instructions in the README for the layer.
+8. Change the directory to the current workspace (e.g. `cd ../workspaces/current`) and follow the instructions in the README for the layer.
-9. Update **terraform.tfvars** in the `/workspaces/current` directory with the appropriate values for your deployment.
-Note: The values are currently set up to separate resource resource groups for common services, edge, management, and workload resources.
+9. Update **terraform.tfvars** in the `../workspaces/current` directory with the appropriate values for your deployment.
+Note: The values are currently set up to separate resource groups for common services, edge, management, and workload resources.
 These can be changed to all use the same resource group, if desired.

 ## Terraform Apply